-The quality model and metrics, described in the product assurance plan, and the design and coding standards represent key programmatic elements for the software development, whose application needs to be verified.
+The quality model and metrics, described in the product assurance plan, together with the design and coding standards represent key programmatic elements for the software development, whose application needs to be verified.
 However, the core of the requirements against which the software is validated is defined in the technical specification, and in particular in the software requirements specification.
-This is why [ECSS-Q-80] requires that non-functional requirements, and in particular maintainability requirements, are defined in the SRS.
-In accordance with [ECSS-Q-80] clause 5.2.7.1, these software maintainability requirements (see Note below) should be specified by using the elements of the project quality model(s).
-If maintainability is a requirement for the system, and the relevant characteristics, sub-characteristics and metrics are included in the quality model(s), then the achievement of the maintainability metrics thresholds should become a software requirement.
+This is why [ECSS-Q-80] requires that non-functional requirements, and in particular maintainability requirements, be defined in the SRS.
+In accordance with [ECSS-Q-80] clause 5.2.7.1, these software maintainability requirements (see Note below) are specified by using the elements of the project quality model(s).
+If maintainability is a requirement for the system, and the relevant characteristics, sub-characteristics and metrics are included in the quality model(s), then the achievement of the maintainability metrics thresholds becomes a software requirement.
 In general, metrics are used only as indicators.
 However, if the supplier can demonstrate that the software requirements specifying the achievement of certain metrics threshold goals are fulfilled, then this would help support the claim that the system maintainability requirements are also met by the software.
 Commercial and open-source tools exist that support the verification of the correct implementation of those software requirements.

-The term Quality requirements is used in [ECSS-Q-80] clause 5.2.7.1, in a broad sense, and includes dependability requirements.
+The term "Quality requirements" is used in [ECSS-Q-80] clause 5.2.7.1 in a broad sense, and includes dependability requirements.

+The maintainability of the software against the potential obsolescence of the development and operational environments, as well as the obsolescence of the software itself with respect to the target platform, are ensured, especially for software with a long planned lifetime.

+[ECSS-Q-80] addresses this issue in clause 7.2.2.3, highlighting the need to design the software with minimum dependency on the underlying platform, in order to aid portability.
+This can be achieved, for instance, by applying measures such as introducing a layer between the body of the software and the underlying operating system/hardware, enforcing coding rules that prevent the use of language features dependent on a certain environment, not re-using libraries available only for specific environments.

+The impact of obsolescence on system and software maintainability appears as a rather new topic in literature (see [IEEE-Trans-07], [CIRP-37-10]), often driven by military needs (e.g. the DMSMS issue: Diminishing Manufacturing Sources and Material Shortages).
+It is important to consider, besides the design techniques mentioned above, the following measures to mitigate the effects of obsolescence on software maintainability:

+Select and set up the development environment to be as much as possible flexible against changes in the target environment.

+Extend the maintenance business agreements with hardware and COTS software vendors, possibly resorting to software license downgrade (expand or extend the authorized use of an older product by purchasing additional licenses of the latest version and applying those licenses to the older products).

+Ensure that proper documentation (including source code) is available for maintenance, possibly including escrow agreements with original suppliers to cover proprietary information.

+Plan for maintaining the skills and knowledge necessary for the software maintenance within the organization and, as appropriate, fully transfer the knowledge to a third-party maintenance organization.

+The viability of the measures to mitigate software obsolescence is to be considered at the early stages in the development cycle of space software, both for flight and ground segment, especially for long-life applications.

 Software maintainability is supported by several other activities required by the [ECSS-Q-80] Standard, which are meant to improve the quality of the documentation and of the development and testing environment.